 SBA loans are business loans partially guaranteed by the U.S. Small Business Administration.
-The government guarantee lessens the risk for banks, allowing them to lend to small business owners who may not qualify for a traditional bank loan.

 The three main SBA loan programs—7(a), CDC/504, and microloan—let you borrow money for nearly any business purpose, including working capital, purchasing inventory or equipment, refinancing other debts, or buying real estate.

 SBA loans offer low interest rates and long repayment terms, making them one of the most desirable types of business financing on the market.
 However, they are generally slower to fund and require a lengthy application.

 There are several different SBA loan programs out there, with the following three programs being the most popular:

 The SBA loan program you’ll want to apply for depends on the size, age, and goals of your business.